7:30-8:30 am: Breakfast and Networking with our Sponsors

 Baker Donelson navigated a transition of its CEO this past spring.
 This case study will provide a unique perspective into how one firm navigated that transition, took a strategic pause and set a course for future success.
 Discussion will include the formation of a Transition Council with committees that analyzed the firm's current state and desired future state in the following areas: building a culture of business development, establishing centers of excellence, embracing leadership development and aiming to be one of the best run law firms in the country.
 They will also share ways they structured firm meetings and communications including a Carpool Karaoke video to share progress towards the firm's goals.

-Tim Lupinacci, CEO, and Adam Severson, Chief Marketing & Business Development Officer, will share their strategic approach to guiding the firm forward.
+Adam and Valerie will share their strategic approach to guiding the firm forward.

 CRM Therapy – The (Juris) Doctor Is In: Client CRM Confessions